PurpleSec/TwitToo/README.md

 *Multiple Twitter users can be added via the "users"."<twitter_username>" key* *with the user's Mastodon account details.*

-The Twitter user does **NOT** havr to be the user that has the API authentication and and additional users added do not have to be the *direct* account owner.
+The Twitter user does **NOT** have to be the user that has the API authentication and and additional users added do not have to be the *direct* account owner.

 ```json